 Logo design and branding are not about getting an item off your to-do list.
 It is an ongoing exercise in fostering understanding and there is no $99 solution for that.

 Steve Zelle is a designer and brand identity consultant based in Ottawa, Canada.
-He operates as idApostle and set-up a blog that I’ve enjoyed browsing — Processed Identity.
-You can reach him through his website or here on Twitter.
+He operates as idApostle and blogs through — Processed Identity.
+You can reach him through his website or on Twitter.